Nischithahn29/Bank-Customer-Churn/README.md

 **Churning bank customers**

+link to Jupyter Notebook - http://localhost:8888/notebooks/Bank%20Customer%20Churn.ipynb

-• Every bank wants to hold their customers for sustaining their business, so is this Anonymous Multinational bank.
-We have customer data of account holders at Anonymous Multinational Bank with the aim of understanding the customer churn
+• Every bank wants to hold their customers accountable for sustaining their business, and so is this Anonymous Multinational bank.
+We have customer data of account holders at Anonymous Multinational Bank to understand the customer churn

 • Exploring the correlation between variables such as credit score, age, tenure, balance, and geography with customer churn.